Skip to: main navigation | main content | sitemap | accessibility page

 The QES comprises of less than 30 tick box questions covering demand, employment, confidence investment and external factors and takes just a couple of minutes to complete.
 Any business can complete the survey – you don’t have to be a Chamber member.

-The latest business barometer survey by Somerset Chamber of Commerce will open 4 November 2019 and all businesses are being invited to take part to get the fullest picture of the local economy.
+The latest Quarterly Economic Survey supported by local solicitors Clarke Willmott is now open and will close on 25th November and all businesses are being invited to take part to get the fullest picture of the local economy.
+To complete the current QES, click here

 The results from the national survey are published each quarter online by the BCC.
 To view the latest reports, click below.